-he election of class officers will occur before the start of the second semester and is coordinated by the Class Faculty Advisor and Faculty LEADS Chair.
+In the first semester of the program DPT, I students meet to get to know each other, begin fund raising , and discuss class needs, with oversight by the DPT II Class officers and support from the Faculty Class Advisor.
+The election of class officers will occur before the start of the second semester and is coordinated by the Faculty Advisor.
 Class elections will be conducted through anonymous voting.
 Those students interested in serving as a class officer should review the position descriptions and responsibilities carefully, then submit a "Personal Statement" (400-word maximum) describing why they are applying for the specific position.
 In some cases, faculty may identify certain students they think may serve their class/the program well and approach them to consider service and application.
-The personal statement will be submitted to the Class Faculty Advisor and posted publicly for class members to review and contemplate before the formal voting period.

-Officers remain in place throughout the program unless they request to be replaced or if they experience academic and/or non-academic challenges that preclude their ability to continue in their role.
+The personal statement will be submitted to the Faculty Advisor and posted publicly for class members to review and contemplate before the formal voting period.
+Officers remain in place throughout the entirety of the program unless they request to be replaced or if they experience academic and/or non-academic challenges that preclude their ability to continue in their role.
 To support academic success, students who are placed under a Learning Contract for academic or professional concerns by an Academic Review Committee may not serve and must step down from office.